EXPERTISE > Access to Credit and Business Financing Services

 - Limited knowledge of credit officers especially in rural business and farming activities;

-- Complicate and non - transparent decision taking process in financing institutions;
+- Complicated and non - transparent decision taking process in financing institutions;

 - Limited business interest of banks in crediting in general and in lending to (rural) SME especially;